Talking Cock the Movie

-Story
+Synopsis

 The film features four short stories, linked by a series of sketches and animated sequences based on some of TalkingCock.com's most popular characters, such as the Turbanator and Lim Peh.
 The stories are briefly as follows:

 eAhLong.com

 A young polytechnic graduate wants to dotcom his father's loan shark business.
 A wry look at an old profession's collision with the new economy.

 Wrong Number

 It is about a young man who loses his mobile phone in a taxi, and the strange circumstances that ensue when he meets the person who has found it.

 Steam

-A young girl working in a dim sum shop decides to woo one of her customers... with unexpected results.
+A young girl working in a dim sum shop decides to woo one of her customers and hid a message within a bun to give to him.

 Razi Learns To Rock

 A hard rock band scrambles to find a substitute after losing their lead singer and has to educate him in the art of being cool.

 Auntie Auntie Power

 An office worker insults a tea-lady.
 Unbeknownst to him, the tea-lady has a network of friends, who she enlists to enact revenge.
 They taint the man's soup with laxatives, pour itching powder on his toilet-paper, and fine him for illegal parking before he can drive off.